Order Cost is defined as; a direct labor cost that is incurred when an order is placed. Ordering costs are different from the “Order Costs”.

 One piece flow is the concept behind the just-in-time system.
 An environment that operates in a One-piece flow fashion is when items or services are processed in one piece at a time.
-In other words, the items move directly from one process step to the next one piece at a time.
-One-piece flow drastically reduces lead times and improves quality by exposing abnormalities in processes.

 The easiest way to define overprocessing is doing more to a product than what the customer, specification or transformative process requires the first time through.
 Overprocessing is sometimes referred to as inappropriate processing because it includes steps that are not needed, extra handling, duplication of activities and processes that are just not statistically capable of producing the desired results.

 Overproduction is one of the 8 major forms of waste.
 It occurs when materials, services or information are created earlier or in excess of the needed demand.
 Overproduction is oftentimes referred to as the deadliest form of waste because it directly causes and enlarges other forms of waste, while indirectly contributing to many others.

 100% inspection is just that, the act of checking or inspecting every single physical product or piece of information.

 Outsourcing is the process of obtaining a good, service or information from an "outside" or foreign supplier.
 Outsourcing is used in place of "internal sourcing" and is not the same as "insourcing".

 The output is the result of a process being applied to an input.
 It can be in the form of energy, work, goods, services or activities.
 The output is the result whether desired or undesired the output is simply the result of a process or function being applied to the input.
 Y=F(X) + ε, the Y is the output.